agavrin/ertogrul.github.io/1-PrepareLab/README.md

 ![image-tenor](../images/tenor.gif)

-Take a moment to look at Documentation with great tutorials and scan through Community part where notebooks with various models are created.
+Take a moment to look at Documentation with great tutorials and scan through Community part where notebooks with various useful models.

 ![image-w2-3](../images/w2-3.png)

 Now you can click 'Get Started' button.
-There maybe additional mesage saying that Watson Studio is ready, confirm by clicking 'Get Started' on button in the message box.
+There maybe additional message saying that Watson Studio is ready, confirm by clicking 'Get Started' on button in the message box.
 You will see a welcoming screen with of Watson Studio application.
 Congrats :)